Hurricane Idalia causes 100-year-old oak tree to split, fall on Gov. DeSantis’ mansion

 “I don’t know if they’re going to have to cut down the whole tree; if they do cut down the whole tree, that’s just going to be more room for my kids to hit baseballs in.
 So in some respects, even though the tree was nice, we’ll make do and be quite alright.”

-According to the National Hurricane Center, Hurricane Idalia made landfall as a Category 3 storm near Keaton Beach on Wednesday morning.
+According to the National Hurricane Center, Hurricane Idalia made landfall as a Category 3 storm near Keaton Beach, Florida, on Wednesday morning.
 The NHC said Idalia is bringing catastrophic storm surge and destructive winds to Florida’s Big Bend.

-Emergency officials are telling residents to keep off the roads and stay hunkered down until storm conditions subside.
+President Joe Biden called Gov. DeSantis to let him know federal support will be available to deal with destruction from Hurricane Idalia, according to the Federal Emergency Management Agency.

+DeSantis, the Republican governor and presidential candidate, indicated that the state’s needs were being met, Deanne Criswell, head of FEMA, told reporters during Wednesday’s White House briefing.